The book

 Intelligence, memory and anti-flip

-Memory is stabilised phase structure created by previous resolution events, not symbolic storage.
-Forgetting is gradual weakening of those relationships.
-Intelligence is the active management of phase evolution across time.
-Anti-flip mechanisms resist destructive inversions while preserving adaptation.
-Prediction, imagination and decision-making become controlled exploration of phase pathways.
+Within PDT, memory is interpreted as stabilised phase structure created through previous resolution events rather than symbolic storage.
+Forgetting reflects the gradual weakening of those structures.
+Intelligence actively manages coherent phase evolution, while anti-flip mechanisms help preserve stability during adaptation.
+Prediction, imagination, and decision-making are interpreted as controlled exploration of coherent phase pathways.

 3. 53